 The city situated in the Southwestern Ontario, Canada, is along the Quebec City - Windsor Corridor.
-It comes at the confluence of the Thames River, approximately 200 kilometres from both Toronto, Ontario and Detroit, Michigan; and about 230 kilometres from Buffalo, New York.
+It comes at the confluence of the Thames River, approximately 200 kilometers from both Toronto, Ontario and Detroit, Michigan; and about 230 kilometers from Buffalo, New York.
 As a separated municipality, which is further separated politically from the Middlesex County, remains the county seat.

 The area that comes under London was formed during the retreat of the glaciers during the last ice age, that resulted in marshland areas, notably the Sifton Bog, as well as some other agriculturally productive farmland areas of Ontario.
 The Thames River dominates London’s geography.

 Landmarks and Buildings

 Budweiser Gardens, Victoria Park, Eldon House, The Canadian Medical Hall of Fame, Sifton Bog, Gibbons Park, Inuit Gallery, Fanshawe Pioneer Village, St. Peter’s Cathedral Basilica London, The Royal Canadian Regiment Museum, Blackfriars Street Bridge, etc.

 According to the 2016 Canadian census, the Canadian city has a population of 383,822.
 Besides, the census studies evaluated the ethnic composition of the city as of Christian faith, accounting for 62.8 percent of the population (Roman Catholic: 27.0%, Protestant: 25.0%, other Christian: 9.0%).
 Other religions include Islam (4.4%), Buddhism (0.8%), Hinduism (0.8%), and Judaism (0.5%), with 29.9 per cent of the population reporting no religious affiliation.